 Part I of the Truth and Culture Warrior

-The most common and most insidious mistake that civilized people make about Marxism, the “Social Justice” movement, Anti-Semitism and other totalitarian ideologies is the idea that the appeal for these ideologies is primarily economic and rational.
+The most common and most insidious mistake that civilized people make about Marxism, the “Social Justice” movement, Nazism and other totalitarian ideologies is the idea that the appeal for these ideologies is primarily economic and rational.
 This misperception leads to all sorts of missteps and failures in fighting the ideology, and vastly underestimates the danger of Totalitarian ideologies.

-- They believe that the contradictions in Totalitarian ideologies will drive people away (did not happen in Russia, and is not happening with the left in great numbers today)
+- They believe that the contradictions in totalitarian ideologies will drive people away (did not happen in Russia, and is not happening with the left in great numbers today)

-- They believe that Totalitarians are just mistaken, and not deliberately trying to infringe upon people’s rights for their own sake.
+- They believe that totalitarians are just mistaken, and not deliberately trying to infringe upon people’s rights for their own sake.

-- They trust Totalitarians and take them at their word on things.
+- They trust totalitarians and take them at their word on things.

 To produce such consequences (totalitarianism) the individual must have been thoroughly indoctrinated with the insignificance and worthlessness of his psyche and of psychology in general.
 One must preach at him from all the pulpits of authority that salvation always comes from outside and that the meaning of his existence lies in the “community.”
 He can then be led docilely to the place where of his own natural accord he would rather go anyway: to the land of childhood, where one makes claims exclusively on others, and where, if wrong is done, it is always somebody else who has done it.
 When he no longer knows by what his soul is sustained, the potential of the unconscious is increased and takes the lead.
 Desirousness overpowers him, and illusory goals set up in the place of the eternal images excite his greed.
 The beast of prey seizes hold of him and soon makes him forget that he is a human being.
 His animal affects hamper any reflection that might stand in the way of his infantile wish-fulfilments, filling him instead with a feeling of a new-won right to existence and intoxicating him with the lust for booty and blood. – Carl Jung – Mysterium Conjunctionis